EN462: Ocean Systems Engineering Design II

 - Communicate effectively in both written project reports and oral presentations to describe design solutions.

-- Students are required to gain familiarity with various simulation software that can be used to evaluate design alternatives, with project planning software, and with computer-aided drafting software (AutoCAD and/or Rhino).
+- Students are required to gain familiarity with various simulation software that can be used to evaluate design alternatives, with project planning software, and with computer-aided drafting software (AutoCAD and/or Rhinoceros).

-- Students make their design presentations using a presentations package and an LCD projector.
+- Students make their design presentations using a presentation package and an LCD projector.